-Amongst the additional consideration, the Family Court will consider:
+Amongst the additional considerations, the Family Court will consider:

 - The child’s age, maturity, attitude, sex, lifestyle, background and any views expressed by him/her;